 An extreme form of sexual harassment includes sexual assault.
+Sexual assault is a form of sexual misconduct and is an attempt, coupled with the ability, to commit a violent injury on the person of another because of that person's gender or sex.
 Any person who may experience a sexual assault has the right to pursue all options to address this behavior including processes internal to Adler University as well as any legal and civil options.
+This Policy does not preclude an individual at any time during the process from contacting law enforcement to file a report of sexual assault.

-To file a complaint of sexual assault, you may contact one of the Title IX coordinators identified in this policy depending on who the complaint is against (student, faculty, staff, or visitor/third party), and you may also get assistance by calling the police (911) and/or by going to a local emergency room.
-Another non-school resource is the National Sexual Assault Telephone Hotline at 1.800.656.4673.
+To file a complaint of sexual assault, any person may contact one of the Title IX coordinators identified in this Policy and may also get assistance by calling the police (911) and/or by going to a local emergency room.
+See the University's Title IX Policy at adler.edu.

-2. Sexual Harassment - Consensual Relationships
+3. Sexual Harassment - Consensual Relationships

-Amorous relationships that might be appropriate in other circumstances present serious difficulties within the University community.
-Relationships between individuals in inherently unequal positions (such as teacher and student, supervisor and employee) may undermine the real or perceived integrity of the supervision and evaluation process, as well as affect the trust inherent in the educational environment.
-Consensual romantic or sexual relationships in which one party is in a position to review work or influence the career of the other may provide grounds for complaint when that relationship gives undue access or advantage to, restricts opportunities of, or creates a hostile and unacceptable environment for one of the parties to the relationship or for others.
+Romantic/sexual relationships that might be appropriate in other circumstances present serious difficulties within the University community.
+Relationships between individuals in inherently unequal positions (such as teacher and student, supervisor and employee) undermine the real or perceived integrity of the supervision and evaluation process, as well as affect the trust inherent in the educational environment.
+Consensual romantic or sexual relationships in which one party is in a position to review work or influence the career of the other provides grounds for complaint when that relationship gives undue access or advantage to, restricts opportunities of, or creates a hostile, unethical, and unacceptable environment for one of the parties to the relationship or for others.
+For these reasons, the University prohibits any employee of the University to engage in a consensual romantic or sexual relationship with any University student or any University employee under their supervision.

-In such circumstances, consent may not be considered a defense against a charge of sexual harassment in violation of this Policy.
+Consent will generally not be considered a defense against a charge of sexual harassment in violation of this Policy.
 The determination of what constitutes sexual harassment depends on the specific facts and the context in which the conduct occurs.
+See the University's Workplace Violence Policy at adler.edu.

-Prohibited Retaliation
+4. Prohibited Retaliation

-Adler University prohibits retaliation and the threat of retaliation against any person, including complainants, respondents, and witnesses, exercising his or her rights and/or responsibilities in good faith under the Nondiscrimination and Anti-harassment Policy or federal, state, county, or local law prohibiting discrimination, harassment, or retaliation.
+Adler University prohibits retaliation and the threat of retaliation against any person (including complainants, respondents, and witnesses) exercising their rights and/or responsibilities in good faith under this Policy or federal or local law prohibiting discrimination, harassment, or retaliation.

-For purposes of this policy, retaliation includes any conduct directed against an individual or someone affiliated with the individual, on the basis of or in reaction to the exercise of rights accorded and/or defined by this policy, or federal, state, county, or local law that is likely to dissuade the individual from exercising his or her rights in the future.
+For purposes of this Policy, retaliation includes any conduct directed against an individual or someone affiliated with the individual, on the basis of or in reaction to the exercise of rights accorded and/or defined by this Policy, or federal, provincial, or local law that is likely to dissuade the individual from exercising their rights in the future.

-Claims of retaliation will be investigated and, if substantiated, constitute a separate violation of this policy.
+Claims of retaliation will be investigated, and if substantiated, constitute a separate violation of this Policy.
 Any acts of retaliation will be subject to appropriate disciplinary action, including but not limited to reprimand, change in work assignment, loss of privileges, mandatory training, suspension, and/or termination.

-Adler University takes complaints of discrimination, harassment, and/or retaliation seriously.
-Individuals who knowingly make false allegations under this policy may be subject to disciplinary action, including but not limited to reprimand, suspension, and/or termination.
+Adler University takes good faith complaints of discrimination, harassment, and/or retaliation seriously.
+Individuals who knowingly make false allegations under this Policy may be subject to disciplinary action, including but not limited to reprimand, suspension, and/or termination.

-Complaints of Discrimination, Harassment, or Retaliation
+5. Complaints of Discrimination, Harassment, or Retaliation

-The Office of Human Resources (OHR) is responsible for receiving, processing, and investigating complaints of discrimination, harassment, and/or retaliation.
+The Office of Human Resources (OHR) is responsible for receiving, processing, and investigating complaints of discrimination, harassment, and/or retaliation involving employees of Adler University, as well as vendors, clients, and other third parties.